ASmithie/ASmithie/README.md

 ## I'm a Student and Developer!!

 -   I make Games, Websites, Apps and anything my Uni wants!
--   I run the Heriot-Watt Game Dev Society and we are always looking for new members
+-   I run the Heriot-Watt Game Dev Society
 -   I hope to become a better developer and maybe make something worth using one day

 ### Spotify Playing 🎧